Online Urban, Community Studies,

 Grading Basis: Graded

 A broad discussion of the role and structure of cities around the world from the first cities to contemporary times.
 Special emphasis will be placed on the mechanisms by which cities and ideas about them have been diffused from one place to another and on the changing forces that have shaped cities over time and across space.
-CA 1.
-CA 4-INT.
+Formerly offered as GEOG 1200 and URBN 1200.

 3.00 credits